vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 desires.

-In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier to negative thoughts, explooration of related ideas, and at ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
+In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier to negative thoughts, exploration of related ideas, and at ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.